Skip to main content

 ⚠️ Important: Killer questions only work with select or radio button answer types.

-πŸ“Œ Note: Access Volcanic vs PeopleXD killer questions: Access Volcanic has its own killer questions feature that works differently:
+πŸ“Œ Note: Your website vs PeopleXD killer questions: Your career website has its own killer questions feature that works differently:

-• Volcanic killer questions prevent candidates from submitting applications immediately when they select an unsuitable answer.
+• Your site's killer questions prevent candidates from submitting applications immediately when they select an unsuitable answer.

 • PeopleXD killer questions allow applications to be submitted but automatically change the applicant's status to unsuitable after submission.